Costs penalty for City firm over approach to “forged” report

 We reported earlier this month that Calver J granted the order that QE reveal the business intelligence agency which supplied it with a potentially forged report produced as part of an arbitration dispute between Russian oligarchs.

-It was accepted that QE did not know the ultimate source of the so-called Glavstroy report, which was used to found an ultimately discontinued claim under section 68 of the Arbitration Act 1996 that an arbitration award in favour of its clients should have been $300m larger.
+It was accepted that QE did not know the original source of the so-called Glavstroy report, which was used to found an ultimately discontinued claim under section 68 of the Arbitration Act 1996 that an arbitration award in favour of its clients should have been $300m larger.

 Calver J said the evidence indicated the report was a forgery but he was “not willing to make the serious finding that QE ought to have known that they were facilitating arguable wrongdoing at the time when the section 68 proceedings were issued”.